ubclaunchpad/ubclaunchpad.com/CONFIGURING.md

 ### Adding a Custom Redirect

 When preparing an event, you might want to be able to share `https://ubclaunchpad.com/my-amazing-event` as a nicer URL for people to access, which could then redirect them to another website.
-To add such a redirect, just add a new item to [`#redirectsConfig`](#redirectsconfig):
+To add such a redirect, just add a new [`Redirect`](#redirect) to [`redirectsConfig`](#redirectsconfig):

 ```ts
 {